Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Related Work

 \section{Related Work}

 Recently, several papers that review long-tailed problems have been published.
 One of the earliest works~\cite{zhang2021bag} aims to improve the performance of long-tailed algorithms through a reasonable combination of existing tricks.
-Following this work, \cite{yang2022survey} conducts a survey on long-tailed visual recognition and shows a detailed taxonomy of existing methods.
-Similarly, \cite{Fu2022Longtailed} divides long-tailed methods into three categories, namely, training stage, fine-tuning stage, and inference stage. \cite{fang2023revisiting} groups methods based on balanced data, balanced feature representation, balanced loss, and balanced prediction. \cite{zhang2023deep} categorizes them into class re-balancing, information augmentation, and module improvement.
+Yang et al.~\cite{yang2022survey} conduct a survey on long-tailed visual recognition and shows a taxonomy of existing methods.
+Fu et al.~\cite{Fu2022Longtailed} divide methods into three categories, namely, training, fine-tuning, and inference stage.
+Fang et al.~\cite{fang2023revisiting} group methods based on balanced data, balanced feature representation, balanced loss, and balanced prediction.
+Zhang et al.~\cite{zhang2023deep} categorize them into class re-balancing, information augmentation, and module improvement.
 Although these papers summarize studies on long-tailed visual recognition, they pay less attention to the extent of long-tailedness and fail to consider data complexity and task heterogeneity.

-Next, we discuss the similarities and differences of long-tailed learning with some related areas, such as imbalanced learning and few-shot learning.
-Imbalanced Learning addresses the problem of learning from imbalanced data, where minority classes contain significantly fewer training instances than majority classes.
+Next, we highlight the similarities and differences of long-tailed learning with related areas, e.g., imbalanced learning~\cite{liu2009exploratory} and few-shot learning~\cite{Zhou2018self, wang2024evolunet}.
+Imbalanced Learning focuses on learning from imbalanced data, where minority classes contain significantly fewer training samples than majority classes.
 In imbalance learning, the class numbers may be small, while the number of minority samples is not necessarily small.
-But for long-tailed learning, the number of classes is larger and samples in tail classes are often very scarce.
-Few-shot Learning aims to train well-performing models from limited samples with supervised information.
-Long-tailed datasets, like few-shot learning datasets, have limited labeled samples in tail classes but with an imbalanced distribution.
-In contrast, few-shot learning datasets tend to be more balanced.
+But in long-tailed learning, the number of classes is larger and samples in tail classes are often very scarce.
+Few-shot Learning aims to train well-performing models from limited supervised samples.
+Long-tailed datasets, like few-shot datasets, have limited labeled samples in tail classes but with an imbalanced distribution.
+In contrast, few-shot datasets tend to be more balanced.